ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Full query: the AS returns the token hashes of the revoked access tokens currently in the TRL and pertaining to the requester.

    The AS MUST support this type of query.
-The processing of a full query and the related response format are defined in {{ssec-trl-full-query}}.
+The processing of a full query and the related response format are defined are {{ssec-trl-full-query}}.

 * Diff query: the AS returns a list of diff entries.
 Each diff entry is related to one of the most recent updates, in the subset of the TRL pertaining to the requester.